EMU circulation planning for Silesian Railways: case study and a quantum approach: Model

+The problem is mapped to a (hyper-)graph composed of nodes \(v \in V\), representing trips from the timetable $T$ and auxiliary depot service trips, and arcs (hyper-arcs) representing transitions of EMUs between trips.
+Here, the node $v_d$ represents an EMU departing from depot $d$, while the node $v'_d$ represents an EMU entering depot $d$.

-The problem is mapped to a (hyper-)graph composed of: \begin{enumerate} \item nodes $v \in V$ representing particular trips (including also service trips, if necessary).
-For each node, we store train-specific data, namely passenger (and bicycles) demand, allowed rolling stock compositions, whether the trip is obligatory, and the trip length (for cost calculations); \item arcs $h_{v,v',r}$ (or hyper-arcs for coupled EMUs) depicting the use of an EMU of type $r$ on trip $v$ followed by trip $v'$.
-To (hyper-)arcs we assign fixed and variable costs, as well as the seating and bicycle capacities of trips they point to. \end{enumerate}
+In each node, we store train-specific data, namely passenger and bicycle demand, allowed rolling stock compositions, whether the trip is mandatory or optional, and the trip length (for cost calculations).